-The school completes an annual audit of safeguarding for the local authority.
-This selfevaluation is quality assured with a visit from an independent consultant.
-Where weaknesses or areas for development are identified, the Governing Body monitors the implementation and impact of identified actions to address these issues.
-The Head teacher provides a safeguarding report each term as part of the Headteacher's report to Governors.
+- The school completes an annual audit of safeguarding for the local authority, in partnership with the link safeguarding governor.
+This self-evaluation is quality assured with a visit from an independent consultant.
+Where weaknesses or areas for development are identified, the Governing Body monitors the implementation and impact of identified actions to address these issues. - The Head teacher provides a safeguarding report 3 times a year as part of the Headteacher's/Principal's report to Governors